 - 4. Written complaints regarding misconduct on the part of players, coaches, or fans should be forwarded to the C.Y.O.
 Commissioner by the officials or the Athletic Director for review by the Executive committee. - 5.
 Failure to follow these guidelines may result in expulsion by the Executive Board. - 4.
-A sportsmanship statement shall be read to the crowd before the start of each 3^{rd} grade game during the first, second and 6^{th} week of the season.
+The playoff statement shall be read to the crowd before the start of each 3rd grade game during the first, second and 6th week of the season.

-SECTION XXVI.
+SECTION XXVII.
 DUTIES AND RESPONSIBILITIES OF BASKETBALL OFFICIALS